isomorfeus/isomorfeus-react/ruby/docs/lucid_material_component.md

   end

   render do
-    # during render styles can be accessed with `classes`, just like in the MaterialUI documentation.
+    # during render styles can be accessed with `styles`, which is equivalent to the `classes` in the MaterialUI documentation.
-    DIV(class_name: classes.root) { 'Some text' }
+    DIV(class_name: styles.root) { 'Some text' }
+    # the theme from LucidMaterial::App can be accessed directly too:
+    DIV(styles: { width: theme.master.width }.to_n) { 'Some text' }
+    # note the .to_n, the styles property requires a native object
   end
 end
 ```